 Mahabalipuram reveals yet another impressive aspect of the incredible land of India.
-It is one of the foremost tourist destinations of Tamil Nadu which has made a place for itself in the Tamil Nadu Tourism Map because of the rock cut temples that reveal architectural brilliance and sculptural dexterity.
+It is one of the foremost tourist attractions of Tamil Nadu which has made a place for itself in the Tamil Nadu Tourism Map because of the rock cut temples that reveal architectural brilliance and sculptural dexterity.
 The Mandapams of Mahabalipuram are very remarkable.

 Even though the Mandapams are scattered at various spots, the distance between the various Mandapams in Mahabalipuram are not much, and so one can easily cover all of them on foot.
 The sculptures carved on the surface of the Mandapams depict stories from the Ramayana and Mahabharata and also from the Indian mythology.